PES2UG23CS205/3D_generation/README.md

 ---

 ## Demonstration Setup
-The project is designed to be demonstrated in a cloud environment with GPU access.
-Google Colab is the recommended method.
+The project is designed to be executed directly in Google Colab.

 ### Prerequisites
 - A Google Account (for Colab).
 - A free [Ngrok](https://ngrok.com/) account to create a public URL tunnel to the API.

 ### Execution Steps
-1.  **Open in Colab**: Create a new Google Colab notebook.
+1.  **Open Notebook in Colab**: Navigate to the `3D_Model.ipynb` file in this repository.
+GitHub provides an "Open in Colab" button at the top of the file viewer.
+Click it.
-2.  **Set Runtime Type**: In the menu, navigate to `Runtime` -> `Change runtime type` and select `T4 GPU` from the dropdown.
+2.  **Set Runtime Type**: Once the notebook is open in Colab, go to the menu and navigate to `Runtime` -> `Change runtime type` and select `T4 GPU` from the dropdown.
 This is required for model inference.
-3.  **Paste the Code**: Copy the entire content of `app.py` from this repository into a single cell in the Colab notebook.
-4.  **Add Ngrok Token**:
+3.  **Add Ngrok Token**:
     -   Log in to your [ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authentication token.
-    -   In the Colab cell, find the line `NGROK_AUTH_TOKEN = "YOUR_NGROK_AUTHTOKEN_HERE"` and paste your token inside the quotes.
+    -   In the Colab code cell, find the line `NGROK_AUTH_TOKEN = "YOUR_NGROK_AUTHTOKEN_HERE"` and paste your token inside the quotes.
-5.  **Run the Cell**: Execute the cell.
-It will install all dependencies, load the Shap-E model into memory, and start the FastAPI server.
+4.  **Run the Notebook**: Run the single large code cell.
+It will automatically install all dependencies, load the Shap-E model, and start the FastAPI server.
 Upon successful launch, it will print the public API URL provided by ngrok.

 ---